Advocacy

 The following hot-button issues are top priorities as ICBA advocates common-sense reforms on behalf of community banks and the communities they serve.

-First Quarter 2024
+Second Quarter 2024

-Durbin-Marshall Amendment Expansion Legislation
+Durbin-Marshall Amendment Expansion Legislation.

 ICBA opposes legislation to create new credit card routing mandates, expanding on the Durbin Amendment’s interchange restrictions.
 While the Credit Card Competition Act (S. 1838 and H.R.
 3881) is designed to apply to banks with over $100 billion in assets, community banks would be forced to subsidize costly systemwide changes that would put customer data at risk.